GabeScott/standard-works-vault/General Conference/2010 April - Continue in Patience.md

 How different this is, my dear brethren, from the standard the Lord has set for us as priesthood holders.

+## Patience, a Principle of the Priesthood

 As priesthood bearers and representatives of the Lord Jesus Christ, we must serve others in a manner consistent with His example.
 There is a reason that almost every lesson on priesthood leadership at some point arrives at the 121st section of the Doctrine and Covenants.
 In a few verses, the Lord provides a master course in priesthood leadership.
-“No power or influence can or ought to be maintained by virtue of the priesthood, only by persuasion, by long-suffering, by gentleness and meekness, and by love unfeigned.”
+“No power or influence can or ought to be maintained by virtue of the priesthood, only by persuasion, by long-suffering, by gentleness and meekness, and by love unfeigned.”[^2]

 The character traits and practices described in these verses are the foundation of godly patience and are inseparably connected to effective priesthood and patriarchal service.
 These attributes will give you strength and wisdom in magnifying your callings, in preaching the gospel, in fellowshipping quorum members, and in giving the most important priesthood service—which is indeed the loving service within the walls of your own homes.